-I returned home and resumed my commercial art work which now included logo design, graphic design and any type of illustration work along with the occasional photography job.
 It was during this period of time that I started painting.
 Being a fine artist, a painter, was the original dream of my youth.
 However the bills were being paid by the commercial jobs.
-I had the great fortune to work with Soloflex, the Oregon Wine Magazine, Oregon Association of Hospitals, OHSU, Portland Magazine as well as local marketing firms and a couple wineries.
+I had the great fortune to work with Soloflex, the Oregon Wine Magazine, Oregon Association of Hospitals, OHSU, Portland Magazine as well as local marketing firms and a couple of wineries.
 In the early 90's an interesting change took place.

-There have always been three things I've wanted to do.
+In my life there has been three things I've wanted to do.
 Be an artist, be a musician and be a truck driver.
 As of this writing, 2019, I've been driving a truck for 11 years.
 For the most part I shut down the studio and it became a bit of a tomb.
-I covered up my etching press and the easels sat unused for several years.
+I covered up my etching press and the easels.
+They sat unused for several years.
 I rarely went in.
 I was in fact lost.
 I took sketchbooks on the road with me but eventually music replaced the sketchbooks.
-I had written songs since I was a teenager but it was never serious.
+I had been writing songs since I was a teenager but it was never serious.
 I guess you could say it was music that rescued me and gave me hope.
-I certainly enough to write about.
+I certainly had enough to write about.

 The economy has been trying to make a comeback for several years now despite the current uncertainty in the White House, I'm hoping to find my way back into the wholesale art world.
 Traveling reps seem to be a thing of the past so I'll be doing it old-fashioned way.